nativewind/website/content/docs/core-concepts/differences.md

 <!-- # Platform Differences -->

-NativeWind aligns CSS and React Native into a common language.
+Nativewind aligns CSS and React Native into a common language.
 However the two style engines do have their differences.
 These are some common differences you may encounter.

 ## Styling per platform